rakeshpraneel/rakeshpraneel/README.md

 ## 💫 About Me

-> *Python developer and DevOps practitioner with a growing passion for Machine Learning.
+> *Python developer and DevOps engineer with a growing passion for Machine Learning.
 I love building clean, reusable tools and exploring the intersection of automation and intelligence.*

 <br/>